 Other Things You Should Know

 - Almost any veneer will work as a backer veneer.
-The key is to use a veneer of similar thickness and grain orientation (though the latter of the two is somewhat less important).
+The key is to use a veneer of similar thickness and grain orientation.
 It should also be noted that the backer veneer should not be a paperbacked or 2-ply veneer unless the face veneer is also paperbacked or 2-ply.
 In other words, if the face veneer is a raw wood veneer, then the backer veneer should also be a raw wood veneer.

 - There are some adhesives which contain little or no water.
 The advantage is the slight decrease in warping potential while the downside is that these adhesives are notoriously harmful to your health and the environment.